Kannikakr/Searching_problems/README.md

 The process continues until the lower boundary exceeds the upper boundary, which means the target value is not in the array, and the search returns -1.

+#### Example Execution:

+1. In the provided code, the array is {3, 4, 5, 6, 7, 8, 9} and the target value is 4.
+2. Initially, the search interval is the entire array.
+3. The middle element is compared to 4:
+        * If the middle element is not 4, the search interval is adjusted according to the comparison.
+        * In this case, the search finds 4 at index 1.
+4. The result is then printed, indicating the position of the target element if found, or stating that the element was not found if the search was unsuccessful.